monsoonmaelstrom/book2/book2.md

 I have no good response.
 I can’t say that she was too injured to move because if that was true, there would still be evidence of that injury, and there’s not.
 Finally, I settle on, “It did not seem prudent.”

 “Damnit, Liam,” he mutters.
 “You’re not making this easy.
-You know your grandfather and I were (( are ??? )) close, yes?”
+You know your grandfather and I are close, yes?”

 I nod.
-My grandfather always thought of Commander Selby as the son he never had, and after my mother left, that became more apparent, as I understand it.
+My grandfather has always thought of Commander Selby as the son he never had, and after my mother left, that became more apparent, as I understand it.

 “Are you aware that I knew your mother?”